infratographer/permissions-api/docs/resource_management.md

 * `subject_urn`: The URN of the resource the event is about
 * `event_type`: The type of lifecyle event for the resouce.
 Must match one of the defined lifecycle events
-* `additional_subjects`: Resources related to the resource.
-These map to a relationship with both a relation and resource type that match the resource type in the URN
+* `fields`: Information related to the resource.
+A field's value will be persisted in permissions-api if the field is of the form `{foo}_urn` and a defined relationship exists on the resource with relation `{foo}`

 [pubsubx]: https://github.com/infratographer/x/blob/v0.0.7/pubsubx/message.go

 ### Subjects

-When listening for events, permissions-api subscribes to subjects of the form `{namespace}.{resource_type}.{lifecycle_event}`, where `namespace` is the configured namespace for resource types, `resource_type` is any resource type not directly managed by permissions-api (such as `role`), and `lifecycle_event` is one of the following defined lifecycle events.
+When listening for events, permissions-api subscribes to subjects of the form `{namespace}.{resource_type}.{lifecycle_event}`, where `namespace` is the configured namespace for resource types, `resource_type` is any resource type not directly managed by permissions-api, and `lifecycle_event` is one of the following defined lifecycle events.

 ### Lifecycle events